-This is intended as a general guide for regulated health professionals in Ontario on how to comply with the Personal Health Information Protection Act, 2004 ("PHIPA" or the "Act").
+This is a general guide for dietitians in Ontario about the basic concepts of the Personal Health Information Protection Act, 2004 ("PHIPA" or the "Act") and how to begin the process of developing a plan for complying with it.
 It is not intended to provide legal advice.
-For legal advice, please speak to a lawyer.
+For legal advice, for example on whether a proposed compliance plan meets the PHIPA requirements, please speak to a lawyer.